dhthwy/r/README.md

 # r

 "Speaking of control.
 I didn't even have enough to arrange lunch or coffee.
 I didn't even have enough to sway you to give me a few minutes after all I did all of that - no, I was rejected more than once in that fashion.
+Promises?
+All fraud.

 Takes class and grace to understand how FUCKED UP that is.
 No. You don't have either of these things.